Yasir896/Muzika/README.md

 # Muzika
-Music Player with Jetpack compose
+Music Player with Jetpack compose and Exo Player.